School of Law

 Department of Law

-The Faculty of Law has existed for 45 years since its foundation in 1966.
+The School of Law has existed over 50 years since its foundation in 1966.

-The Faculty of Law encourages students to acquire a "legal mind" that will allow them to take an overall look at problems in society and to handle and resolve such problems appropriately based on the rules and principles of law.
+The School of Law encourages students to acquire a "legal mind" that will allow them to take an overall look at problems in society and to handle and resolve such problems appropriately based on the rules and principles of law.
 With a growing awareness of legal matters in current society, there is a great demand for individuals who can handle and resolve problems in accordance with the law.
-The faculty provides programs in Japanese for students to acquire such legal knowledge and legal spirit.
+The School of Law provides programs in Japanese for students to acquire such legal knowledge and legal spirit.